aaronlam2000/2025_AaronLam/coin_calculator/README.md

 ---

 1. Go to root directory of the application in the terminal
+2. Build the dockerfile using this command "docker build -t coin_calculator ."
-2. Run the following command "docker run -p 8080:8080 coin_calculator"
+3. Run the container using this command "docker run -p 8080:8080 coin_calculator"

 # Coin Calculator Application